We Analyzed 612 of the Best Google Ads: Here Are 9 Things We Learned [DATA]

 Nobody with a top ad is using the verb "Click," as in "Click here."
 (In fact, trying that will probably get your ad disapproved.

-#3: Are the Best Ads in AdWords Positive or Negative?
+#3: Are the Best Ads in Google Ads Positive or Negative?

 From schadenfreude to merriment, the sentiment of your ad copy plays an important role in how prospects consume and interact with your ads.
 This isn’t news.
 In fact, over the years we’ve talked about using emotional triggers to bolster your ad copy and landing pages ad nauseum: how many of you were listening?